 The job of the At-Large UDR is to be the point person and main representative for the UDR program as a whole.
 Some of the responsibilities of the At-Large Lead UDR are as follows:

-Mello Wilsted ’22 is from Oakland, CA., working on a Politics major, with a minor in architecture.
+Mello Wilsted ’22 is from Oakland, CA., working on a Politics major, with a minor in Architecture and Art History.
 In her own art practice, she is a multimedia artist: crochet, paper cutting, watercolor, drawing, bookbinding, printing and letterpress.
 She was an apprentice at David Goines and Richard Seiburt's shop, Saint Heronimous Press.
 She is a certified book binder by the San Francisco Center for the Book.
 Senior year of high school, she published a book on Oakland street art stickers, called SLAP!
-She is currently a writer and editor for the Arts and Culture section of the Justice.
-She is extremely excited to be a Lead UDR for the Creative Arts division and to be able to continue to promote the arts at Brandeis.
+She is currently a writer for the Arts and Culture section of the Justice.
+She is extremely excited to continue as a Lead UDR for the Creative Arts division and to be able to continue to promote the arts at Brandeis.